descarteslabs/descarteslabs-python/README.md

   This requirement can be met by using the `bands()` and `images()` methods of a product to limit the search to that product, or through a `filter(properties.product_id==...)` clause on the search.
 - Products have a new `product_tier` attribute, which can only be set or modified by privileged users.
+- The `Image.upload_ndarray` will now accept either an ndarray or a list of ndarrays, allowing multiple files per image.
+  The band definitions for the product must correspond to the order and properties of the multiple ndarrays.

 ### Scenes